| 1. Brass or bronze

 feet above the ground.
 Some numbers are on the grass line or porch

 floor.
-How do they expect people to notice?
-The number should be at eye level or
+How do they expect you to notice?
+The number should be displayed at eye level or

 higher.